DynamoDS/DynamoPrimer/10_Packages/10-4A_Creating.md

 Dynamo offers a variety of ways to create a package for your personal use or for sharing with the Dynamo community.
 In the case study below, we'll walk through the process for developing a set of custom nodes into a published Dynamo Package.
 This case study builds on lessons from the previous chapter, and the final package we'll create is a set of custom nodes for mapping geometry, by UV coordinates, from one Dynamo surface to another.

 ###MapToSurface
 In the previous chapter, we explored ways for panelizing a surface in Dynamo based on curves defined in the XY plane.
 This case study extends these concepts for more complex geometry.
+We're going to install this package as built in order to demonstrate how it was developed.

 ###Installing the Package
-The package we're creating uses 5 custom nodes that we've built for reference.
 There are many ways to publish a package.
 The [folder](datasets/10-4/MapToSurfaceFiles.zip) you've downloaded hosts these files.
 Place these files into a folder in a permanent location and install the package in Dynamo.

 ###Custom Nodes
+The package we're creating uses 5 custom nodes that we've built for reference.
+Let's walk through what each node does below.
+Some custom nodes build off of other custom nodes, and the graphs have a layout for other users to understand in a straightforward manner.

 ![](images/10-4/Creating/Packages - 12.png)
 > This is a simple package with five custom nodes.
 In the steps below, we'll briefly talk about each custom node's setup.